singh1114/best/_posts/2020-03-23-k-nearest-neighbor-algorithm-using-sklearn-distance-metric.md

 ### Why normalize/ standardize the variables for KNN

-As we can already see that the data in the data frame is not standardized, if we don't normalize the data the outcome will be fairly different and we won't be able to get the correct results.
+As we can already see that the data in the data frame is not standardized, if we don't standardize it, the outcome will be fairly different and we won't be able to get the correct results.

-This happens because some feature has a good amount of deviation in them (values range from 1-1000).
-This will lead to a very bad plot producing a lot of bias in the model.
+This happens because some feature has a good amount of deviation in them (values range from 1-1000 vs values ranging from 1-10).
+This will lead to a bias in the model.

 We can understand this concept in more detail if we think in terms of neural networks.
 Let's say we have a dataset and we are trying to find the salary of the employees given some features like, years of experience, grades in high school, university and salary in last organization different other factors.